raj-shr-git/Image_processing/README.md

 # Image_processing
-This repository I have created for publishing my work of Image Processing using python and its packages like skimage, opencv and others.
+This repository I have created for publishing my work of Image Processing using python and its packages like Pillow, Scikit-Image, OpenCV and others.

 1. Image Processing Python packages
+    1. Pillow
+        1. Read and Show
+        2. Some basic operations
-    1. Skimage
+	2. Skimage
         1. Read and Print
         2. Some basic operations
             1. How to convert an image to floating array?